nobuaki-mzmt/tmanual/README.md

 # TManual: Assistance for manually measuring length development of animal structures
 ![time development of termite foraging tunnels](images/output.gif)

-**TManual** is a python program that assists in manual measurements of length development (preprint is available [Mizumoto 2022](https://doi.org/10.1101/2022.12.21.521503)).
-It can be used to measure the length of objects and extract network structures from sequential images, such as snapshots, time-laps, and video clips.
+**TManual** is a Python program that assists in manual measurements of length development (preprint is available [Mizumoto 2022](https://doi.org/10.1101/2022.12.21.521503), paper accepted at Ecology and Evolution).
+It can be used to measure the length of objects and extract network structures from sequential images, such as snapshots, time-lapses, and video clips.
 It is designed especially for gallery structures built by animals but can be applied to any other objects.

 ## How TManual works?
 * Measure the length of the object by just clicking on images.
-* Inferring the branching structure and reconstruct network.
+* Inferring the branching structure and reconstructing the network.
 * Taking over all data-handling processes (scaling, zero-adjustment, measurement, branch structures, creating tidy dataframe), so that users can only focus on clicking without interruptions.
 * Appending data for sequential images to easily trace time-development.
 * **Realize stress-free and efficient manual measurement of a large number of images.**

 ## How to get TManual
-TManual can be installed as 1) a Python package, 2) an [EXE file](standalone/tmanual_standalone.exe) for Windows users, or 3) a standalone [python file](tandalone/tmanual_standalone.py).
+TManual can be installed as 1) a Python package, 2) an [EXE file](standalone/tmanual_standalone.exe) for Windows users, or 3) a standalone [python file](standalone/tmanual_standalone.py).

 ### 1. Python package
 ```